edelstone/my-website/README.md

 ## Using my code

 Have at it.
-Please fork, make pull requests, or create issues on this project.
+Please clone and use for any purpose, or create an issue/pull request if you'd like to contribute.